About rat glue traps

-Additionally, just like other traps or rodent control tools, to be as effective as possible, glue traps do need a certain amount of know-how and skill – it’s very important where you place them, how you place them, what bait you use, as well as to often change and rotate their locations.
+Additionally, just like other traps or rodent control tools (for example, rat repellents), to be as effective as possible, glue traps do need a certain amount of know-how and skill – it’s very important where you place them, how you place them, what bait you use, as well as to often change and rotate their locations.
 In short, the fact that they are effective doesn’t mean that they do all the work.

 So, with all this in mind, if you can stomach the sight of a glued rodent (or other passing animals) and if you figure out how best to use them (as well as if they are even allowed for residential use in your country or area), glue traps can be an effective means for getting rid of rodents.

 The Catchmaster Glue Boards are classical board glue traps for rats.
 They come in 5 packs of 2 which is generally enough for an average household.
 They are excellent at capturing and retaining mice, rats, squirrels, chipmunks, as well as lizards, snakes, and insects.
 They utilize a very strong glue adhesive that has a great retention rate and are sure to hold most rodents except the few biggest and strongest rats you may face.
 Even with them, however, these Catchmaster boards offer a better chance for a capture than most other glue traps.